mahatolalit/chatbot/readme.md

-# HX-01 ChatBot

 ## Overview
-HX-01 is a local AI chatbot that leverages the Ollama framework to utilize advanced language models, specifically the Llama3.1 model.
-This project allows users to interact with the chatbot in a conversational manner, providing accurate and helpful information based on user inputs.
+This is a local AI chatbot that leverages the Ollama & LangChain framework to utilize advanced language models.

 ## Features
 - **Local AI Model Usage**: Runs on your local machine using Ollama to access AI models.